cogentcore/core/goal/README.md

 * `cossh hostname.org [name]`  establishes a connection, using given optional name to refer to this connection.
 If the name is not provided, a sequential number will be used, starting with 1, with 0 referring always to the local host.

-* `@name` then refers to the given host in all subsequent commands, with `@0` referring to the local host where the cosh script is running.
+* `@name` then refers to the given host in all subsequent commands, with `@0` referring to the local host where the goal script is running.

 ### Explicit per-command specification of host